As with the creation of the European Union (EU) itself, its enlargements strived to consolidate peace and prosperity in Europe.

 A bigger Europe is a stronger, more stable Europe, one better equipped to face internal and external challenges.

 At its summit in Copenhagen in June 1993, the European Union established the criteria for entry of future Member States into the EU.
 They reflect the values on which the EU is founded: democracy, the rule of law, respect for fundamental rights, as well as the importance of a functioning market economy.
 They paved the way for the historic transformation and accession of the countries of Central and Eastern Europe, and are still valid today.
-The criteria are driving reforms in the current candidate countries and potential candidates: Albania, Bosnia and Herzegovina, the former Yugoslav Republic of Macedonia, Kosovo, Montenegro, Serbia and Turkey.
+The criteria are driving reforms in the current candidate countries and potential candidates: Albania, Bosnia and Herzegovina, the Republic of North Macedonia, Kosovo, Montenegro, Serbia and Turkey.

 The so-called “Copenhagen criteria” include three elements that must be met by new Member States: